My passion is writing about love, sex, dating, and relationships. I write based on my own personal experiences and those that I relate to.

 - He's not there for you when you’re sick, or when someone you cared about has died.

-- Will comb his house to make sure that you haven't left anything behind.
+- He will comb his house to make sure that you haven't left anything behind.

 - Not making an effort to come to you—you are always going to him.